nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Section Banner Content Message ###

-Providers message describing at a summary level how they have populated this section, to include the following:
+Providers message describing at a summary level how they have populated this section, and also the warning message where medications prescribed elsewhere have been excluded:  "Medications prescribed elsewhere have been excluded"

 | Provider | Message |
 | ------------ | ------------ |-